ImAlex28/app-boundaries-vatsimspain-2023/README.md

-# APP SECTORS BOUNDARIES UPDATE - VATSPA vACC [UNOFFICIAL]
+# APP SECTORS BOUNDARIES UPDATE - VATSIM Spain vACC
-Here are the files of the VATSPA APP sectors that were not already uploaded to the simaware.ca database.
+Here are the files of the Vatsim spain APP sectors that were not already uploaded to the simaware.ca database.

 # CONFIGURED SECTORS
 ## LECB